crabisoft/git-pulse/README.md

 > The slug follows the name: **renaming a source invalidates its older links**.
 > The fallback avoids a dead page, but the link no longer points at the same
 > source.

+## Tests

+`make test` (or `npm test`) runs **vitest** over the pure engines — the classification matcher, the DORA maths and the ticket extractor.
+They take plain values and return plain values, so the suite boots no Nest container, no database and no DOM, and finishes in under a second.

+That is deliberate rather than a first step: those three files are what every metric on screen is derived from, and they are the only place where a silent change of behaviour would go unnoticed.
+A regression there reads as plausible numbers, not as a crash.

+What the suite pins down is the reasoning, not the implementation — that the median is a median and not a mean, that a negative duration is clamped instead of pulling a value down, that an unresolved incident stays out of MTTR rather than counting as zero, that a rule whose pattern is broken is skipped instead of throwing, and that a link with an unresolvable placeholder comes back absent rather than malformed.

+Half of it asserts **rejection** rather than results, because that is where the bugs have actually been: request DTOs validated against the same `forbidNonWhitelisted` rules as the global pipe (a target the DTO had never heard of once made the whole rule catalogue answer 400), a page size beyond the cap, a dimension carrying no value, a cancelled request answering 499 rather than a logged 500.

 ## Pagination on list routes